How to Use VLOOKUP with CHOOSE Function in Excel (5 Examples)

 Use VLOOKUP with CHOOSE Function for Multiple Tables

-In this formula, VLOOKUP(E12,Index,2,FALSE) looks up the value in cell E12 based on the Index table with reference from column 2 in the dataset.
-Then typed FALSE for an exact match.
-Following, we inserted VLOOKUP(D12,CatA,2) and VLOOKUP(D12,CatB,2)) to find the value in both category tables.
-Lastly, multiply this whole formula by the total amount in cell F12.
+In this example, VLOOKUP(E12,Index,2,FALSE) looks up the value in cell E12 based on the Index table with reference from column 2 in the dataset.

-• If you want to check whether the result is correct or not for the conditions, simply multiply the total price of cell F12 by 9% according to the information in the Category A table and put this formula in cell H12.
+• If you want to check if the result is correct, simply multiply the total price of cell F12 by 9% according to the information in the Category A table and put this formula in cell H12.

 =F12*9%

-• Press Enter and you will see that the result matches the Discount price that we got using the VLOOKUP and CHOOSE functions.
+• The result should match the Discount price result from the VLOOKUP and CHOOSE functions.

 Read More: How to Apply CHOOSE Function to Create Drop-Down List in Excel